-- Estradiol (E2): 19 - 160 pg/mL or 70 - 600 pmol/L In healthy women, progesterone/estradiol ratio should be between 100 and 500.
+In healthy women, the progesterone/estradiol ratio should be between 100 and 500.
 If it's higher than that, it may indicate progesterone domination, and if it's lower, then estrogen domination is more likely.

 A specific progesterone and estradiol balance is especially important for successful conception and is estimated before the procedure of in vitro fertilization (IVF), but as the concentration of estradiol is crucial here, the ratio is usually inversed.
-If you're interested about this topic, check out these articles by dr. Rehana Rehman and dr. Irmhild Gruber:
+If you're interested in this topic, check out these articles by Dr. Rehana Rehman and Dr. Irmhild Gruber:

 Females having a high estradiol/ progesterone ratio were able to achieve clinical pregnancy, shown by a positive βhCG and cardiac activity on transvaginal scan.
 These females also had a significantly high number of oocytes, endometrial thickness, and implantation rate.